Global QCD Analysis of Pion Parton Distributions with Threshold Resummation

 The calculation of threshold resummation is not straightforward in momentum space.
 In Mellin space, however, the phase space integrals of multiple soft gluon emissions decouple, allowing convenient organization of the threshold logarithms to be resummed.
 For the rapidity-dependent DY cross section, an additional transformation is needed beyond the single Mellin, which we take as either an additional Fourier transform in~$Y$~\cite{Sterman:2000pt, Mukherjee:2006uu} or a double Mellin transform in $x_\pi^0$ and $x_A^0$~\cite{Westmark:2017uig},

-where { ``MF''} denotes Mellin-Fourier and { ``DM''} the double Mellin.
 The convolution form of the cross section~(\ref{eq.DYxsec}) decouples in conjugate space into a simple product of hard coefficients and PDFs.
 In the { MF} case, defining a partonic rapidity $\widehat{Y} = Y - \frac12 \log(x_\pi/x_A) = -\frac12\log u$ allows the partonic cross section to be written as a Mellin transform in $z$ and Fourier transform in $\widehat{Y}$.
 Note that the threshold region $z \approx 1$ maps into large $N$ in Mellin space.

 The formal definition~\cite{Catani:1989ne, Catani:1996yz} of the Mellin transform for the resummed hard coefficients implies an evaluation at the Landau pole.
 Although the Landau pole can be found explicitly in the resummed coefficients as a function of $N$, there is ambiguity in how it should be treated~\cite{Catani:1996yz, Bonvini:2010tp, Westmark:2017uig, Bauer:2000yr}.
 The large logarithms being resummed appear at $z \leq 1-1/(N e^{\gamma_E})$, where $\gamma_E$ is the Euler constant, truncating the full Mellin transform and giving rise to analytic terms~\cite{Aicher:2010cb, Westmark:2017uig}.
 Since the large Mellin logarithms are far from the Landau pole, $N_L$, the minimal prescription { (MP)}~\cite{Catani:1996yz} makes use of special contours $C^{\rm \mbox{ MP}}$ that avoid $N_L$, while enclosing poles from the PDFs in the Mellin inversion.
 To use the Mellin expressions for the threshold resummation we solve DGLAP evolution in Mellin space, which avoids numerical instability of the hard coefficients in an $x$-space computation~\cite{Westmark:2017uig, Bonvini:2010tp}.